Sri Vyasaraja pratishtha Hanuman

 Continued dispute - solved?

-Sri Vyasaraja was the Rajaguru of Vijayanagara Empire and was on a visit to Srirangam.
-When on such a visit the dispute of boundary between Srirangam and Tiruvanaka was brought to his notice.
+Sri Vyasaraja was the Rajaguru of the Vijayanagara Empire and was on a visit to Srirangam.
+When on such a visit the dispute over the boundary between Srirangam and Tiruvanaka was brought to his notice.
 He offered a solution to this vexing problem which was cropping up again and again.
-He stated that he will hold his breath and walk in each of the four directions from the main garbha graha of Sri Ranganatha.
+He stated that he would hold his breath and walk in each of the four directions from the main garbha graha of Sri Ranganatha.
 Wherever he stops holding his breath, that spot will be marked as the boundary of Srirangam.

-Like said he walked in all direction and determined the boundary of Srirangam.
+As said he walked in all directions and determined the boundary of Srirangam.

 Ellaikarai - Boundary

-It is customary of Vijayanagara to mark the boundary of villages with a temple for Sri Anjaneya.
-With no exception Sri Vyasaraja who was also devotee of Sri Hanuman had built four Hanuman temples at these four places marked as boundary of Srirangam.
-Today three of them are in existence and one at ellaikarai mandapam had been removed over the time.
+It is customary for Vijayanagara to mark the boundary of villages with a temple for Sri Anjaneya.
+With no exception, Sri Vyasaraja who was also a devotee of Sri Hanuman had built four Hanuman temples at these four places marked as the boundary of Srirangam.
+Today three of them are in existence and one at ellaikarai mandapam had been removed over time.

 There is no temple for Sri Hanuman found nearby here.

-The first Hanuman temple is in Srinivasa nagar near Railway over bridge.
-This is south east of Sri Ranganatha temple.
+The first Hanuman temple is in Srinivasa Nagar near the Railway overbridge.
+This is southeast of Sri Ranganatha temple.
 The second one is on the banks of river Kavari in Amma mandappam road which is south of Sri Ranganatha temple.
 The third one is in Melur road about three kilometers from Srirangam which is North West of Sri Ranganatha temple.

-There are the two places which are presently known with a prefix “Ellaikarai” indicating that these points were once used as a demarcation of the territory of the Srirangam town.
+There are the two places that are presently known with the prefix ‘Ellaikarai’ indicating that these points were once used as a demarcation of the territory of the Srirangam town.
 The first one is Ellaikari mandapam and the second is Ellaikarai Anjaneya temple at Srinivasa Nagar.

 Ellaikarai Anjaneya Temple

-The temple in Srinivasa Nagar near Railway over bridge is known as Ellaikari Anjaneya Temple which is under the control of Sri Vyasaraja Mutt of Srirangam.
-This is south east of Sri Ranganatha temple.
+The temple in Srinivasa Nagar near the Railway overbridge is known as Ellaikari Anjaneya Temple which is under the control of Sri Vyasaraja Mutt of Srirangam.
+This is southeast of Sri Ranganatha temple.

 Sri Anjaneya Swamy

-The deity of Lord Ellaikarai Sri Anjaneya Swamy of Srirangam is about two feet tall made of hard granite stone.
+The deity of Lord Ellaikarai Sri Anjaneya Swamy of Srirangam is about two feet tall and made of hard granite stone.
 He is in a walking posture and the carving is of ‘ardha shila’ type.
-Lord is seen walking southward with His left lotus foot adorning nupuram and thandai in the front.
+Lord is seen walking southward with His left lotus foot adorning Nupur and thandai in the front.
 His right lotus foot is seen slightly raised from the ground.
-His left hand adorning bracelet is seen resting on the left hip and in his hand he is holding the stem of sowgandika flower.
-The flower which is in half blossom state is seen above His left shoulder.
-He is wearing ornaments which adorns His bosom.
+His left-hand adorning bracelet is seen resting on the left hip and in his hand, he is holding the stem of the sowgandika flower.
+The flower that is in a half-blossom state is seen above His left shoulder.
+He is wearing ornaments which adorn His bosom.
 With His other hand raised above He showers blessings on His devotees.
-The tail of the Lord is raised above His head with a curved end which adorns a small beautiful bell.
-The Lord is wearing ear-studs which are touching his shoulders and His kesam is neatly tied.
+The tail of the Lord is raised above His head with a curved end that adorns a small beautiful bell.
+The Lord is wearing ear studs which are touching his shoulders and His kesam is neatly tied.
 His eyes are glowing and emitting karuna on the devotee.

 Experience

-Bright glowing eyes Lord Anjaneya of the kshetra is a figure to be meditated upon.
+With bright glowing eyes Lord Anjaneya of the Kshetra is a figure to be meditated upon.
 His presence can be felt in this kshetra and is so powerful and peace will descend on you when meditate here.

 Ed [March 2016]